FIRST YEAR OF TANGLE LAB

 We used several festive motifs in December, starting off with StArukas, my version of Zentangle’s Arukas tangle.
 In the main session, we drew a Christmas tree, focusing on section-based shading and highlighting.
 On top of the tree we drew StArukas with zenbossing-inspired shading.
 Finally, for the follow-up, I showed my tangle Svashta, shaped like another Christmas tree.

-In the first live online meeting of this 12-month period, we thought about some inspiring word.
+In the last live online meeting of this 12-month period, we thought about some inspiring word.
 We placed them inside of a ribbon made of Zentangle’s Rambles tangle.
 Around the ribbon, we drew Zentangle’s Crescent Moon with some bling and Ariane Bauer’s new tangle Zarillon.
 The focus of the bonus session was Debbie Raaen’s Starlight – a wonderful grid tangle.
 For the follow-up, I showed a cone-shaped Crescent Moon, again in a glamorous edition, which contrasts its usual modest appearance.

 Gratitude for the first year of Tangle Lab